blazium-engine/blazium-docs/contributing/development/configuring_an_ide/code_blocks.rst

    :figclass: figure-w480
    :align: center

 That's it.
 You're ready to start contributing to Blazium using the Code::Blocks IDE.
 Remember to save the project file and the **Workspace**.
-If you run into any issues, ask for help in one of `Blazium's community channels <https://chat.blazium.app/>`__.
+If you run into any issues, ask for help on `Blazium's offical Discord server <https://chat.blazium.app/>`__.